sherobbedmyboots/malkoo/Templates/Windows Firewall Rules Profiles and Logging.md

 But this command lists all firewall rules on a Windows 10 or Windows 7 machine:

-Netsh advfirewall firewall show rule name=all
+`netsh advfirewall firewall show rule name=all`

 Here I’ve filtered for the rules allowing PowerShell Remoting (WinRM) traffic and specified the lines I want to see before and after the select-string match:

-Netsh advfirewall firewall show rule name=all | sls 5985 –context 9,4
+`netsh advfirewall firewall show rule name=all | sls 5985 –context 9,4`